kriswill/snowglobe-lib/readme.md

 This flake contains my personal NixOS modules, nix package derivations, nix functions, and NixOS installation environment + script.

-This project aims to provide various module wrappers and patches for NixOS aimed toward my use case, but is usable by others without being invasive.
-Think if it as a `nixpkgs+`
+This project aims to provide a one-stop-shop for any project that I create or use regularly with NixOS to make them easily accessible in one place.

 It is actively maintained and is currently in use by several friends and family members.